About the

 Choose between a free downloadable version of the card deck that you can print and cut to get started or a real card deck that will last.
 Pick what works for you.

-Get the Learning Objective Design Deck Expansion Pack Cards
+Learning Objective Design Deck Expansion Pack by Imaginary Institute is licensed under CC BY 4.0